frederickf/bqpjs/README.md

 `let parsed = bqpjs('A AND B')`

-**BQPJS is under active development.
-Everything is subject to change.**
+## Install
+`npm install bqpjs

 ## Features

+BQPJS is under active development.
+Everything is subject to change.

 ### Syntax